HomeCondominium maintenance logbook

 How often must it be updated?

-Does Casaforta write the logbook?
+Does Casaforta write the maintenance log?

 Maintenance logbook